 First: Written content such as articles and books

 Translation: If you want to translate an article, you should contact the author of the paper and get his permission before starting the translation if all paper rights are reserved.
 If the article is licensed under a Creative Commons license, you can translate it without the author’s permission.
 If the article’s license does not prohibit derivation, the translation falls under the intellectual property rights category.
+Citation: Citation falls under the principle of fair use, so you as a writer can quote a few lines of an article or book from any source you like without obligation to license or permission provided that you indicate the start of the citation.

 Second: audio files